 We understand that nutrition is different across the world based on cultures.
 At EatWell Exchange, we embrace these differences by working with local professionals and communities improve the well-being of everyone.

-We create partnerships with health professionals and communities around the world.
+We create partnerships with health professionals, policy makers, health advocates and communities around the world.

-We support our world-wide partners through ongoing education and resources, long after the trip is over.
+We support our communities through ongoing education and resources, long after the trip is over.

 What We Do